IntelligentRoboticsLab/Joint-Rescue-Forces/README.md

 # The Bridge to CoSpace
-This repository contains the public code, created by the major Rescue Simulation Technical Committee, for a workshop to show how Gazebo and Sparc 3.0  could be  applied in the junior RoboCup Rescue Simulation League.
+This repository contains the public code, created by the major Rescue Simulation Technical Committee, for a workshop to show how Gazebo and Scratch 3.0  could be  applied in the junior RoboCup Rescue Simulation League.

 For more details, see the wiki page